peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### Quantize
-    public EDecimal Quantize​(int desiredExponentInt, ERounding rounding) Returns a decimal number with the same value as this one but a new exponent.
- <p><b>Remark:</b> This method can be used to implement fixed-point
- decimal arithmetic, in which a fixed number of digits come after the decimal point.
-A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic" .</p>

-**Parameters:**

-* <code>desiredExponentInt</code> - The parameter <code>desiredExponentInt</code> is not
- documented yet.

-* <code>rounding</code> - The parameter <code>rounding</code> is not documented yet.

-**Returns:**

-* An EDecimal object.

-### Quantize
-    public EDecimal Quantize​(int desiredExponentInt, EContext ctx) Returns a decimal number with the same value but a new exponent. <p>Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
-If rounding to a number of decimal places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.</p> <p><b>Remark:</b> This method can be used to implement fixed-point decimal arithmetic, in which each decimal number has a fixed number of digits after the decimal point.
-The following code example returns a fixed-point number with up to 20 digits before and exactly 5 digits after the decimal point:</p>
+    public EFloat Quantize​(int desiredExponentInt, EContext ctx) Returns a binary float with the same value but a new exponent. <p>Note that this is not always the same as rounding to a given number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+If rounding to a number of binary digit places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.</p> <p><b>Remark:</b> This method can be used to implement fixed-point binary arithmetic, in which each binary float has a fixed number of digits after the radix point.
+The following code example returns a fixed-point number with up to 20 digits before and exactly 5 digits after the radix point:</p>
  <pre>  // After performing arithmetic operations, adjust  // the number
- to 5 digits after the decimal point number = number.Quantize(-5, //
+ to 5 digits after the radix point number = number.Quantize(-5, //
- five digits after the decimal point EContext.ForPrecision(25)  // * 25-digit precision); </pre> <p>A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of
- 0) is considered an "integer arithmetic".</p>
+ five digits after the radix point EContext.ForPrecision(25)  // * 25-digit precision); </pre> <p>A fixed-point binary arithmetic in which no digits come after the radix point (a desired exponent of 0) is considered an "integer arithmetic".</p>

 **Parameters:**